Police: Man fatally shot by deputies held woman for 6 days

-The shootout occurred Wednesday afternoon as Los Angeles County sheriff’s deputies attempted to stop a vehicle driven by a woman police described as another former girlfriend of Terron J. Boone.
+The shootout occurred Wednesday afternoon as members of the Los Angeles County Sheriff Department’s Major Crimes Bureau tried to stop a blue sport utility vehicle driven by a woman police described as another former girlfriend of Terron J. Boone.
 A 7-year-old girl was a passenger along with Boone.

+The SUV came to a stop in a parking lot of an apartment complex in Rosamond, a Kern County desert community north of Los Angeles County, according to a statement from the Sheriff’s Department.

 Deputies shouted “hands up!” and Boone opened the passenger door and began firing from a semiautomatic handgun, authorities said.
-Boone fired at least six rounds, hitting the deputies’ vehicles, according to Los Angeles County Sheriff’s Lt.
+Boone fired at least six rounds, hitting the deputies’ vehicles, said sheriff’s Lt.
 Robert Westphal of the homicide bureau.

-Four deputies returned fire, fatally striking Boone.
+Three detectives and their field supervisors returned fire, hitting Boone several times in the upper body and killing him, sheriff’s officials said.
+He died at the scene, where a handgun was found.

-The girl and deputies were not injured.
-The driver was struck by gunfire and treated and released from a hospital.
+The girl and detectives were not injured.
+The woman driving the SUV was struck by gunfire, treated at a hospital and released.

-The sheriff’s department has not yet identified the shooting victim as Boone.
+The Kern County coroner confirmed the man was Terron Jammal Boone, 31, of Palmdale.

 Fuller was found in a park near Palmdale City Hall early in the morning of June 10.
-A preliminary autopsy was conducted the next day and the initial finding of suicide immediately prompted skepticism among the black community in an area of Los Angeles County with a racist history.
+A preliminary autopsy was conducted the next day.
+The initial finding of suicide immediately prompted skepticism among the black community in an area of Los Angeles County with a racist history.

 More than 1,000 people turned out for a protest and memorial Saturday around the tree where Fuller’s body was found.
 His family and friends described him as a peacemaker who was street-smart, loved music and video games, and mostly stayed to himself.
 Days before he died, he attended a Black Lives Matter protest, the Los Angeles Times reported.